| Home State | Civilian Occupation |

 The 84th Infantry Division arrived in Normandy in early November 1944 and moved quickly to the front, by that point located at the fortifications known as the Siegfried Line along the Germany border.
 Draper wrote that the 335th Infantry Regiment entered combat in the vicinity of Aachen, Germany on November 10, 1944.
 The main body of the 84th Division went into action on November 18 during Operation Clipper against the Geilenkirchen salient.
 A month of tough fighting followed.

-If he wasn’t already, by February 1944 Staff Sergeant Brown was a member of Company “B,” 335th Infantry Regiment, 84th Infantry Division.
+By February 1944, Staff Sergeant Brown was most likely a squad leader in Company “B,” 335th Infantry Regiment.
 According to the 335th Infantry Regiment February 1945 after action report, as of February 1, 1945, the unit “was in a rest area in Belgium, reorganizing after completing operations in the Gouvy-Ourthe sector.”
 Two days later, the regiment moved to Schaesberg in the Netherlands, only about ten miles from where it first had entered combat some three months earlier.

 The 84th Infantry Division’s next assignment was Operation Grenade, in which the U.S. Ninth Army crossed the Roer River and drove east to the Rhine.
 Originally set to begin on February 9, 1945, the operation was delayed when the Germans intentionally flooded the area by releasing water from a pair of dams upriver.
 The 335th Infantry Regiment used the extra time for training.